ajmalyusuf/cluster-tools/remote_commands/README.md

 ## 2. Config file [conf](https://github.com/ajmalyusuf/cluster-tools/edit/master/remote_commands/conf)

 A config file is a JSON format file with a set of actions configured.
-This config file is passed to the [remote.py] program to execute all the set of actions.
+This config file is passed to the [remote.py](https://github.com/ajmalyusuf/cluster-tools/blob/master/remote_commands/remote.py) program to execute all the set of actions.

+**The [remote.py](https://github.com/ajmalyusuf/cluster-tools/blob/master/remote_commands/remote.py) program is intelligent to run each of the actions for that many iterations as defined by the number of values for each of the variables used in the action.**

 A sample config file: [conf/simple_local_ssh_scp_actions.json](https://github.com/ajmalyusuf/cluster-tools/blob/master/remote_commands/conf/simple_local_ssh_scp_actions.json)